 The Dockerfile for the solution uses a multistage build approach, to optimise the size of the final image.
 The DockerFile I'm currently using is as follows:

-# Build image FROM microsoft/dotnet:2.0.3-sdk AS builder WORKDIR /sln COPY ./aspnetcore-in-docker.sln ./NuGet.config ./ # Copy all the csproj files and restore to cache the layer for faster builds # The dotnet_build.sh script does this anyway, so superfluous, but docker can # cache the intermediate images so _much_ faster COPY ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj COPY ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj COPY ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj RUN dotnet restore COPY ./test ./test COPY ./src ./src RUN dotnet build -c Release --no-restore RUN dotnet test "./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj" -c Release --no-build --no-restore RUN dotnet publish "./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj" -c Release -o "../../dist" --no-restore #Build the app image FROM microsoft/aspnetcore:2.0.3 WORKDIR /app ENV ASPNETCORE_ENVIRONMENT Local ENTRYPOINT ["dotnet", "AspNetCoreInDocker.Web.dll"] COPY --from=builder /sln/dist .
+# Build image FROM microsoft/dotnet:2.0.3-sdk AS builder WORKDIR /sln COPY ./aspnetcore-in-docker.sln ./NuGet.config ./ # Copy all the csproj files and restore to cache the layer for faster builds # The dotnet_build.sh script does this anyway, so superfluous, but docker can # cache the intermediate images so _much_ faster COPY ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj COPY ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj COPY ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj RUN dotnet restore COPY ./test ./test COPY ./src ./src RUN dotnet build -c Release --no-restore RUN dotnet test "./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj" -c Release --no-build --no-restore RUN dotnet publish "./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj" -c Release -o "../../dist" --no-restore #Build the app image FROM microsoft/aspnetcore:2.0.3 WORKDIR /app ENV ASPNETCORE_ENVIRONMENT Local ENTRYPOINT ["dotnet", "AspNetCoreInDocker.Web.dll"] COPY /sln/dist .

 This Dockerfile builds the solution, runs the tests, and publishes the app using the